Born In: Harlem, New York, United States

 City: Harlem, New York

 Teyana Taylor was born on December 10, 1990.
 She is the only child of her mother, while her biological father has two sons and a daughter from another relationship.
 Teyana was raised by her mother, Nikki Taylor, in Harlem, New York City.
 According to sources, Nikki is a celebrity stylist.
 Teyana is of Afro-Trinidadian descent.

-Teyana's singing talent was noticed when she was 9.
+Teyana Taylor's singing talent was noticed when she was nine.
 She once picked up a microphone and began performing impromptu in front of the crowd.
 Teyana never had any fear of performing on stage.
-Instead, at a tender age, she began participating in several talent competitions, including the 'Apollo Theater National All-Stars' talent search.
+Instead, at a tender age, she began participating in several talent competitions, including the Apollo Theater National All-Stars talent search.
 Though she never won any of them, Teyana never stopped participating in such contests.